 - Google map location

-- A push notification to the database once listed
+- A 500 word article with push notification to the database once listed

 - Access to the Specials section to list specials (running for 30 days or more) for R300 each